Course Summary

 Entry Requirements

-Candidates will be expected to hold an Honours degree Level 8 qualification in a relevant discipline or equivalent.
+Candidates will be expected to hold a minimum second-class honours degree Level 8 qualification in a relevant discipline or equivalent.
 As this programme caters for all professions, any Level 8 qualification will be considered.
+Applicants with other qualifications and with relevant work experience may also be considered through ATU Sligo's Recognised Prior Learning (RPL) process.

 Application Details